ardittristan/VTTInlineWebviewer/README.md

 ## Usage

-To create a new webview, add an entry to the `Containers` setting, _or if you have the journal setting enabled a journal called_ `Containers`.
+To create a new webview, add an entry to the `Containers` setting, _or if you have the journal setting enabled a journal with the name that you gave it in the settings._
 An entry is formatted like this:

 `[<site url>, <button/window name>, <font awesome icon name (optional)>, <compability mode (optional)>]`